skiselev/isa8_eth/README.md

 ## Specifications
 * ISA 8-bit interface (62 pin / card edge)
 * NE2000 compatible
   * Note: Popular Crynwr NE2000 pocket driver does not support NE2000 in 8-bit slots.
-Please use a [patched driver](software/driver/) instead
+Please use the [patched driver](software/driver/) instead
 * Supports configuration using switches, jumperless configuration using [RSET8019](software/RSET8019/) utility or PnP
   * Uses DIP switches instead of jumpers for reliability and ease of configuration
 * Boot ROM support